spoj/kour-ai-rs/README.md

 # Kour-AI

-Your Windows desktop AI assistant for all file lookup, summarising, and instant chat needs.
+Windows desktop assistant that understands PDF's, PPT's, and DOC's, and can answer questions about them.

 ![screenshot](docs/screenshot.png)

-Kour-AI is written in Electron to be cross platform, and is a budding application that is capable of interacting with system directories to parse files.

 ---